-The latest true-life scam story is the compelling Hulu series The Dropout, which charts Theranos' Elizabeth Holmes as she plummets from grace.
-Amanda Cassidy wonders why we are so investing in scammer narratives.
+From the Tinder Swindler to Theranos' Elizabeth Holmes to Anna Delvey; Amanda Cassidy wonders why we are so invested in scammer narratives.

 It’s the new who-done-it.
 The how-could-this-have-happened?
-The allure of shows like Bad Vegan and the Tinder Swindler has shown that we are irresistibly drawn to tales of duplicity and deceit.
-The more convoluted the better.
+The allure of shows like Bad Vegan, The Dropout and The Tinder Swindler has shown that we are irresistibly drawn to tales of duplicity and deceit.
+The more convoluted, the better.

 People aren’t always who they say they are and we can’t get enough of it.

-These docu-dramas are fictionalised version of real-life situations where victims tell of how they were emotionally or financially robbed during a situation that seemed perfectly legitimate at the time.
+These docu-dramas are fictionalised versions of real-life situations where victims tell of how they were emotionally or financially robbed during a situation that seemed perfectly legitimate at the time.

-It’s a three step viewing experience.
-First it’s the self-entered reaction; immediately wondering if this could ever happen to us?
-Secondly, that turns to ridicule; how stupid are these people anyway?
-This evolves into the third phase. superiority complex; I’d never let that happen to me.
+It’s a three-step viewing experience.
+First, it’s the self-entered reaction; immediately wondering if this could ever happen to us?
+That then turns to ridicule; how stupid are these people anyway?
+Which ultimately evolves into the third phase… superiority complex; I’d never let that happen to me.

-Of course, there’s the thrill of exposing a scheme that keeps us coming back for more.
+Of course, there’s also the thrill of exposing a scheme that keeps us coming back for more.

-The Dropout chronicles Theranos founder Elizabeth Holmes’ attempt to revolutionize the healthcare industry after dropping out of college and starting a technology company.
+Hulu’s recent hit, The Dropout, chronicles Theranos founder Elizabeth Holmes’ attempt to revolutionize the healthcare industry after dropping out of college and starting a technology company.
 Unlike the fake heiress Investing Anna, this scam intrigue isn’t hazy about the protagonist’s motivations.

 True-con TV is a new beast, using new source material – news coverage, podcasts, commentary, press clippings.
 There’s pleasure in taking a peep into the glamorous lifestyles where lies are pedalled, wool is firmly pulled down over naive eyes and money is exchanged in frighteningly large amounts.